Bikeman868/Moq.Modules/README.md

 In your unit tests you will want to test different use cases by altering the behaviour of the mocked implementation.
 For example check what happens if the mocked class throws an exception, or returns different responses.
-This is usually where you set up different mock behaviour by setting up the mock inside each unit test.
+This is usually where you set up different mock behaviour by using the features of Moq inside each unit test.

-This library takes a different approach.
-With this package installed, the idea is to make re-usable mocks that can have their behaviour modified, but your unit test can still use all the power of Moq where you need it.
+This library offers an alternate approach.
+With this package installed you can make re-usable mocks that can have their behaviour modified.
+This means that unit tests can be very simple, or they can still use Moq to define behaviours where this makes sense.

-One of the reasons for suggesting this way of working, is this.
-If I write a NuGet package and distribute it to 100 other developers, each of those developers might go ahead and write a whole bunch of mocks for the interfaces in my library.
-That's a lot of dev hours.
+One of the reasons for suggesting this approach, is this: If I write a NuGet package and distribute it to 100 other developers, each of those developers go ahead and write a whole bunch of mocks for the interfaces in my library, that's a lot of dev hours.
-If I write a re-usable mock, this will be a bit more work for me, but the other 100 developers that use my library don't have to do any work at all.
+As the package author, if I write a set of re-usable mocks and distribute them with my package, this will be a bit more work for me, but the other 100 developers that use my library don't have to do any work at all.
 I think that's a net win for the community as a whole.

-This is an example of a re-usable mock that can have it's behaviour controlled by the unit test.
-I never use the `DataTime` class to retrieve the current time directly, because it's hard to test that the code counts time correctly.
-Instead I define an `ITimeSource` interface and inject this into classes that need it, then I can move time back and forth in my unit tests.
+Below is an example of a re-usable mock that can have it's behaviour controlled by the unit test.
+In my code I never use the `DataTime` class to retrieve the current time directly because it's hard to test that the code counts time correctly.
+Instead I define an `ITimeSource` interface and inject this into classes that need it, then I can mock this interface and move time back and forth in my unit tests.

 This is the definition of `ITimeSource`